Integrations in Multiple Regions

 Syncing integrations between regions

-Behind the scenes, an integration is saved as a YAML definition that outlines the flows, steps, configuration and config variables that make up the integration.
-Integrations can be copied between regions by downloading an integration's YAML definition from one region, and importing the YAML file into another region.
+An integration can be represented as a YAML definition that specifies the flows, steps, configuration, and config variables comprising the integration.
+Integrations can be replicated between regions by downloading an integration's YAML definition from one region and importing the YAML file into another region.

 Exporting an integration's YAML definition

-To access an integration's YAML definition from the integration builder, click Integration Details gear icon on the left side of the integration designer and then select Save to file.
+To access an integration's YAML definition from the integration builder, click the Integration Details gear icon on the left side of the integration designer and select Save to file.

 To access an integration's YAML definition using prism